Kakakacarrotcake/bazel_toolchain_atmega/README.md

 # BAZEL TOOLCHAINS EXPERIMENT

 There are two toolchains set.
-One is for regular linux x86-64 target and execution, other is for xc8 compiler with the linux x86-64 set as execution and arduino nano (atmega328) set as target platform, this toolchain is meant to be hermetic as well.
+One is for regular linux x86-64 target and execution, other is for avr compiler with the linux x86-64 set as execution and arduino nano (atmega328) set as target platform, this toolchain is meant to be hermetic as well.
-XC8 Compiler data is not included in the git repository.

 <p>Generated object code is not in .hex format which is used to upload to the board, in order to convert we run: <br>
     *"./avr-objcopy -O ihex bazel-bin/external/code_repo+/main main.hex"*